A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Examples of robust structured regression

-We first demonstrate the scalability of the framework for multivariate \LTE regression \cite{Sco2001, Sco2009}, where $J(\V{\beta}) = 0$.
-Let $\M{X} \in \mathbb{R}^{n \times p}$ with $\rank(\mx) = p$.
-Surprisingly, there have been no proposed computational procedures for handling cases beyond $p > 3$.
+We first demonstrate the most basic usage of our framework for multivariate \LTE regression \citep{Sco2001, Sco2009}, where $\phi(\V{\beta}) = 0$.
+Let $\M{X} \in \Real^{n \times p}$ with $\rank(\mx) = p$.
 To illustrate this example, we utilize data from an Italian bank \citep{riani2014monitoring}.
-The response $\vy \in \mathbb{R}^{n}$ is the annual investment earnings for each of $n=1{,}949$ banking customers.
-Additionally, the design matrix $\mx$ contains quantitative measurements for each customer on each of $p=13$ bank services.
+The response $\vy \in \Real$ is the annual investment earnings for each of $n=1{,}949$ banking customers.
+The design matrix $\mx$ contains quantitative measurements on each of $p=13$ bank services.

-Since $J(\V{\beta}) = 0$, $\prox_{t_{\beta}J}$ is simply the identity operation.
-Therefore, Subproblem 1 for updating $\V{\beta}$ in \Eqn{beta_update} reduces to iteratively performing the following: 1) computing the current residuals, 2) updating the weights $\ME{w}{ii}$ in \Eqn{weights}, and then 3) updating $\vbeta$ using the current residuals and the gradient described in Section \ref{sec:genalgorithm}.
+Since $\phi(\V{\beta}) = 0$, $\prox_{t_{\beta}\phi}$ is simply the identity operation.
+Therefore, Subproblem 1 for updating $\V{\beta}$ in \Eqn{beta_update} reduces to iteratively performing the following: 1) computing the current residuals, 2) updating the weights $\ME{w}{ii}$ in \Eqn{weights}, and 3) updating $\vbeta$ with the current residuals and the gradient described in Section \ref{sec:genalgorithm}.

-Figures \ref{fig:ex1mleresids} and \ref{fig:ex1l2eresids} depict scatter plots of the fitted values against the residuals obtained using the MLE and L$_{2}$E, respectively.
+Figures \ref{fig:ex1mleresids} and \ref{fig:ex1l2eresids} depict scatter plots of the fitted values against the residuals obtained with the MLE and L$_{2}$E, respectively.
 A good fit is evidenced by normally distributed noise in the residuals -- namely, a symmetric scatter of points about the zero residual level (depicted by the horizontal orange dashed line). \Fig{ex1mleresids}, however, shows a discernible pattern in the MLE residuals with asymmetric scatter of points about the zero residual level.
 This indicates that additional trends in the data not captured by the Gaussian linear model remain in the residuals and are not captured by the MLE fit.